2003HARSH/Book_Recommender_System/README.md

 # Book_recommender_system
-It is a collaberative filtering based book recommender system using cosine similarity.
+It is a collaberative filtering based book recommender system using cosine similarity using flask.